Donna Reed Miller: Political career

 After serving five terms on the city council, Miller announced in January 2011 that she would not seek reelection, explaining that it was "time to give another person the opportunity to represent this wonderful district," and adding: "I never believed this position to be a lifetime job, and though I know I have the political and physical ability to serve, it is the right time for me to move into another type of public service."
 Media reports also noted that the 64-year-old Miller "had neither the financial support nor the enthusiasm to seek a fifth term" and was having "diabetes-related problems" prior to her retirement.

 Ward leader

-Opting to fulfill her service as the Ward Leader of the 59th Ward Democratic Executive Committee following her retirement from the Philadelphia City Council, Miller was still active with that ward leadership role as of July 2019.
+Following her retirement from the Philadelphia City Council, Miller continued to serve as the ward leader of the 59th Ward Democratic Executive Committee until 2022.